vargin/vargin/README.md

 based on widely known component architecture.
-You don't have to be developer to get started as creating new app is as simple as just adding functional pieces via drag&drop from available list of visual (button, form, header, ...) and service (device camera or mic, Bluetooth LE, any web service integration, ...) components.
+You don't have to be developer to get started as creating new app is as simple as just adding functional pieces via drag&drop from available list of visual (button, form, header, ...) and service (device camera or mic, Bluetooth LE, any web service integration and etc.) components.

 Using full power of modern web browser you can customize and style your components as much as you wish!